period9149/my-accordion-navigation/README.md

 # my-accordion-navigation
 An accordion-like navigation bar with a responsive layout that automatically adjusts styles based on page width changes.

-#### This is a web page component composed of pure HTML and CSS, plus some small icons provided by the genericons library，and established navigation bar for some well-known websites including Github, Facebook.
+#### This is a web page component composed of pure HTML and CSS, plus some small icons provided by the genericons library，and established navigation bar for some well-known websites including Github.

 Here are the main points：